 If you have other foot or ankle problems, JOI has Board Certified Orthopaedic Ankle and Foot Specialists that can help.
 From Plantar Fasciitis to Achilles tendon issues, JOI has the answers!
 JOI offers ASAP appointment and telemedicine visits so that you can be seen quickly.

-To schedule an appointment with a JOI Orthopedic Specialist, call JOI-2000, schedule online, or click the link below.
+Finally, to schedule an appointment with a JOI Orthopedic Specialist, call 904-JOI-2000, schedule online, or click the link below.